KenKundert/nestedtext/doc/comments.rst

     # --- 01 ---
     2025-01-09: third

-A static list and a provider cannot coexist in the *same* slot on the *same* Location -- they're the two interpretations of one argument.
-But a provider on the parent composes naturally with the child's own static
+A static list and a provider can coexist in the *same* slot on the *same* Location, but they cannot both be specified in the same call to :func:`annotate`.
+Each would need it own call.

-comments: the provider's output is prepended.
+When both a statically and dynamically provided comment exist on the same location, the dynamically provided comment precedes the static comment.

 Providers are callables and therefore not JSON-serializable; they are dropped on :func:`keymap_to_jsonable` round-trips.